sdegutis/immaculatalibrary.com/app/data/movies/st-pedro-poveda.md

 * Watch on [FORMED](https://watch.formed.org/saint-pedro-poveda-priest-educator-and-martyr)
 * No English voiceover, only subtitles.

+### Overview

-**Overview**: Movie about St. Pedro Poveda who helped the poor and assisted young women in modern times.
+Movie about St. Pedro Poveda who helped the poor and assisted young women in modern times.

+### Review

-**Review**: Interesting movie.
+Interesting movie.

+### Caveats

-**Caveats**: Some scary scenes are inappropriate for children or sensitive viewers, such as an execution in the background more than halfway through the movie, and dead bodies shown at the end.
+Some scary scenes are inappropriate for children or sensitive viewers, such as an execution in the background more than halfway through the movie, and dead bodies shown at the end.